 J. Exp.
 Biol., 28, 385-402, 1951.

 This "paper is a self-contained manual for distinct forms of skin transplants in a variety of laboratory animals.
 There are very detailed discussions and illustrations concerning the anatomy of the mammalian integument.
 Importantly, the paper also provides unique information on regional variation of skin within a given animal and on the process of transplant survival or rejection.
 Specific discussions focus on principles of wound healing post-transplantation and on Billingham and Medawar's formative thoughts on transplantation immunity.
 The paper is most useful in discussing frankly the pros and cons of skin grafting as a laboratory procedure.
 There is considerable discussion of the pitfalls encountered in skin grafting, e.g. pigmentation and hair growth, but also the advantages, e.g. accessibility and availability for biopsy" (Santa Jeremy Ono, "The birth of transplantation immunology: The Billingham-Medawar Experiments at Birmingham University and University College London" (J. Exp.
 Biol, 207 (2004) 4013-4014).
+Digital facsimile of the 1951 paper from cob.silverchair-cdn.com at this link.

-Subjects: IMMUNOLOGY, TRANSPLANTATION, TRANSPLANTATION › Skin Grafting
+Subjects: IMMUNOLOGY, NOBEL PRIZES › Nobel Prize in Physiology or Medicine , TRANSPLANTATION, TRANSPLANTATION › Skin Grafting

 • 13596